 4.3.3.
 Record the size of the pupils while the subject performs the Spinnler-Tognoni test, so to have pupil size and cognitive performance simultaneously recorded (steps 3.2.2, 3.2.4, and 3.2.5).

 4.3.4.
-Evaluate offline left and right pupil size at rest and during the haptic task by averaging acquired values (n = 2,400) for each pupil.
-Calculate the task-related mydriasis by subtracting the pupil size at rest from the pupil size during the task, then all the average left-right values.
+Evaluate offline left and right pupil size at rest and during the Spinnler-Tognoni test, by averaging acquired values (n = 2,400) for each pupil.
+Calculate the task-related mydriasis by subtracting the pupil size at rest from the pupil size during the matrices test, then all the average left-right values.

 4.4.
 Gaze position